The ultimate Christmas lights tour in London

 Once the hangout of the alternative set in the 1960s, Carnaby Street today is trendy but polished.
 Check out the quirky Carnaby lights in this hip district which runs parallel to Regent Street.

 Heading past Chinatown and through the heart of the West End’s theatre district, you will come to Seven Dials, where streets lined with shops and restaurants fan out in a star shape.
-The area goes all out with its Christmas lights; in the early evening, check out the swarms of black cabs dropping off theatregoers for one of London’s many world-class shows.
+Once one of the poorest areas of the city, Seven Dials today is a classy distrcit of shops and restaurants, and the area goes all out with its Christmas lights; in the early evening, check out the swarms of black cabs dropping off theatregoers for one of London’s many world-class shows.

 Historic Covent Garden is another area not to be missed in the runup to the holiday season.
-The famous market has a beautiful Christmas tree and gorgeous decorations to welcome visitors come to shop and eat, or even to take in a ballet at the Royal Opera House.
+The most famous of London’s many markets, Covent Garden has a beautiful Christmas tree and gorgeous decorations to welcome visitors come to shop and eat, or even to take in a ballet at the Royal Opera House.
 The Covent Garden Christmas lights offer something a little different and are certainly worth a detour.

 Trafalgar Square is famous for the towering Nelson’s Column, but in December it is better known for the huge Christmas tree which is presented each year to the city by the people of Norway in recognition of Britain’s role in liberating the country during World War II.
 The tree looks splendid again the backdrop of the floodlit National Gallery, while the beautiful church of St Martin-in-the-Fields adds an equally atmospheric note to the scene.